abduulrahmankhalid/Alertawy/README.md

 By employing these design patterns and leveraging Flutter's capabilities for web development, our administration web application achieves a well-structured and robust foundation, ensuring a smooth user experience and facilitating easy maintenance and future enhancements.

+In addition to the design principles and technologies, we have also taken the necessary steps to host our administration web application.
+Leveraging the Firebase platform, specifically Firebase Hosting, we have deployed our web application to ensure its availability and accessibility to users.
+By utilizing Firebase Hosting, we can take advantage of its scalability, security, and ease of deployment, allowing us to focus on delivering a seamless and reliable web experience to our administrators.

 #### For more information regarding Alertawy Web App, please refer to the [documentation]().